damonlynch/rapid-photo-downloader/README.md

 This script will install packages from your Linux distribution and from the [Python Package Index (PyPi)](https://pypi.org/).
 The program sudo may prompt for your administrator (root) password during the install process, if required.

-For a list of optional commands you can give the insaller, run:
+For a list of optional commands you can give the installer, run:

 ```bash
   python3 install.py --help